Brad Pitt And Johnny Depp Are Smiling And Partying Like It’s 1999: Music And Old Friends Take The Sting Out

 She said this time forever”

 Brad Pitt is apparently no longer brooding over his upcoming divorce and custody battle.
-In fact seeing Sting is bound to remind him of better days before Brad Pitt hooked up with Angelina Jolie.
+In fact, seeing Sting is bound to remind him of better days before Brad Pitt hooked up with Angelina Jolie.
 Did Brad Pitt’s mind flash back to 1999?
-Back then he and his new fiance, Jennifer Aniston, took to the stage at another Sting concert so long ago according to Lainey Gossip.
+Back then, he and his new fiancée, Jennifer Aniston, took to the stage at another Sting concert so long ago, according to Lainey Gossip.
 Music and nostalgia can be healing.

 Heard #BradPitt & #Sting reunited on stage recently.
 When I think of that, I remember the two of them with #JenniferAniston.
 Looked good. pic.twitter.com/YXx5PVdJUE